appcircleio/appcircle-self-hosted-scripts/README.md

 ## Script Overviews

-### `download-appcircle-server.sh`
+### `download-server.sh`

-You can use that script to download the latest Appcircle Server package.
+You can use that script to download the latest Appcircle server package.

 Save the script to a directory.
 Save the `cred.json` file to the same directory.